skycoin/services/hardware-wallet/firmware/README.md

 We are compiling a modified version of trezor original firmware.
 The bootloader we are using is configured to detect it and warn the user about this.
 We are still in developpement steps, this warning is acceptable.
-The devices allows the user to skip the warning but during that time the OS of the host computer may skip the opportunity to load the driver to communicate with the device.
+The devices allows the user to skip the warning but during that time the OS of the host computer may miss the opportunity to load the driver to communicate with the device.

 If when you plug the device your OS is not seeing the device, skip the warning on device's screen saying that the signature is wrong and then try [this](https://askubuntu.com/questions/645/how-do-you-reset-a-usb-device-from-the-command-line).